How Shaving Can Make You Swim Faster

 Another study in 1992 - "Effects of taper on swim power, stroke distance, and performance" - found that "shaving increased distance per stroke by approximately 5%."

 Increased Sensory Perception

-The surface of the skin has millions of receptors that relay information about the external environment back to the brain via the nervous system.
-Shaving the skin removes not only hair, but also dead skin cells, and makes the skin more sensitive.
-Shaven skin is proven to be more sensitive to unshaven skin, and this heightened sensitivity enhances the feedback signal to the brain, resulting in better muscle motor unit coordination, which ultimately leads to higher propulsion and swimming technique from legs and arms.
+Shaving the skin removes hair and dead skin cells and makes the skin more sensitive.
+The skin's surface has millions of receptors that relay information about the external environment back to the brain via the nervous system.
+Shaven skin is proven to be more sensitive to unshaven skin.
+This heightened sensitivity enhances the feedback signal to the brain, resulting in better muscle motor unit coordination, which ultimately leads to higher propulsion and swimming technique from legs and arms.

 Also, athletes say that a clean-shaven body in the water feels "exhilarating" and gives an overall mental and physical boost.

 How to "Shave Down" Before a Swim

 Removing body hair before a swim is a reasonably straightforward process that is not much different from any other shaving and grooming routine you would do at home.
 You need to be more thorough and have the right tools.